hyr0771/LPDriver/README.md

 # LPDriver
-A novel method for identifying personalized cancer driver genes through linear neighborhood propagation.
+LPDriver:A novel method for identifying personalized cancer driver genes through linear neighborhood propagation.

-(a) This package includes Matlab scripts and five datasets include BRCA,HNSC,LUAD,LUSC and PRAD for demo of LPDriver method.
+(1) This package includes the Matlab scripts of LPDriver and five cancer datasets including BRCA,HNSC,LUAD,LUSC and PRAD.

-(b) The input datasets include: DatasetsName_tumor.txt: the gene tumor expression data.
+(2) The user can start LPDriver with main_LPDriver.m.
+The user can choose one of these five cancer datasets and specify the selected input dataset by setting the parameter “expression_tumor_fileName” in main_LPDriver.m.
+For example, we choose five patients’ tumor genetic expression data in BRCA as an example case and produce an example dataset 'Example_tumor.txt'.
+The user can specify expression_tumor_fileName = 'Example_tumor.txt' in main_LPDriver.m and run main_LPDriver.m to get a demo.

-(c) The output datasets include: The result (matrix) of detecting personalized driver genes by LPDriver; For LPDriver,The first row is the samples.The genes in each column are the predictive genes of the sample
+(3) The output is the resulting matrix of the predicted driver genes.
+In the resulting matrix, the first row is the name of patient samples and the genes in each column are the predicted driver genes for the patient sample.

-(d) LPDriver was written and tested on Matlab with version "R2019a".
+(4) LPDriver was written and tested on Matlab with version "R2019a".

-(e) Usage:
-Step 1.
-Download files and directories from the repository " LPDriver ".
-Step 2.
-Set expression_tumor_fileName = ' DatasetsName _tumor.txt' in  " main_LPDriver.m" .
-Step 3.
-Run main_LPDriver.m.

-(f) We choose 5 patients data in BRCA as a example case in our demo so you can implement LPDriver quickly.

-(g) Note that LPDriver requires a good amount of RAM.